mikewill4/grouphouseproductions/README.md

-# grouphouseproductions
+# Grouphouse Productions Website
-##To do:
+## To do:
-* Add style and changes from Jake to bios page
+* Update gear page with links
-* Make margins on gear image smaller
+* Add style to bios page